 Galadin perched on the uncomfortable seat of the tailor’s front room and stared into front window display.
 Four mannequins with formal black suits filled the area but his interest remained fixed on the fifth, an exaggerated female shape made of wood and reeds.
-The fabric of her dress rustled with the wind breezing through the open door and he loved how the sleeves moved like ocean waves.
+The fabric of the mannequin’s dress rustled with the wind breezing through the open door and he loved how the sleeves moved like ocean waves.

 He wondered what it would feel like if he wore it.
 A faint smile crossed his lips as he tried to imagine the layers of light material against his skin.
 Would it be heavy or light?
+He didn’t have breasts, would it sag too much?
 He wanted to reach out and touch it.
+To feel it against his naked skin.

 He jumped at his mother’s voice.
 Turning around, he clasped his hands in his lap.
 “Yes, Mother?”